 Wisconsin High School Theatre Festival

-Host venue: Waunakee High School
+Host venue: UW-Whitewater

-For the 23rd year, hundreds of high school students gather at this annual event sponsored by the UW–Madison for 3 days featuring dozens of workshops and live performances.
-This Festival provides students and teachers an opportunity to learn from trained theatre professionals and educators, to take the stage, and to watch their peers perform.
-All Wisconsin high schools are invited to attend.
+For 27 years, hundreds of high school students have gathered at the Wisconsin High School Theatre Festival (WHSTF) for 3 days packed with dozens of workshops and live performances.
+This year, the festival’s 28th, UW-Madison will partner with UW-Stevens Point.
+The WHSTF provides students and teachers an opportunity to learn from trained theatre professionals and educators, to take the stage, and to watch their peers perform.
+All Wisconsin high schools are invited to participate.

 What is the Wisconsin High School Theatre Festival?